SixArm/mast-cell-help/topics/dietary-approaches-to-stop-hypertension-diet/index.md

 * **Limit saturated fat and cholesterol**: Reduce your intake of foods high in saturated fat and cholesterol, such as fatty cuts of meat, full-fat dairy products, and fried foods.
 Instead, opt for healthier fats found in olive oil, avocado, nuts, and seeds.

-* **Cut back on sodium**: Limit your intake of sodium, which can raise blood pressure, to no more than 2,300 milligrams of sodium per day, or even less if you have hypertension or are at risk of developing it.
+* **Cut back on sodium**: Sodium can raise blood pressure.
+Limit sodium to 2,300 milligrams of sodium per day, or even less if you have hypertension or are at risk of developing it.

-* **Moderate alcohol consumption**: Limit alcohol intake to no more than one drink per day.
+* **Moderate alcohol**: Limit alcohol intake to one drink per day.

 * **Watch portion sizes**: Use smaller portion sizes to avoid overeating.
-Use smaller plates and bowls.